velinbta/Programing-Advanced-Java-2023/Generics/GenericCountMethodDoubles-06/README.txt

-5. Generic Count Method Strings
+6. Generic Count Method Doubles

 Create a generic class Box that can store any type.